Aashishsharma/Learnings/React/React-advanced.md

 Error boundaries do not catch errors for:

-1. Event handlers (learn more)
+1. Event handlers
 2. Asynchronous code (e.g. setTimeout or requestAnimationFrame callbacks) If you need to catch an error inside event handler, use the regular JavaScript try / catch statement:
    Then why not use try-catch instead of error boundaries? try-catch is imperative and error-boundaries are declaritive, since react is declarative we use...

 **Declarative programming** -
 Declarative programming is a style of programming where you describe what you want to achieve without specifying the exact steps to get there.
 React is declarative, meaning we just say the component needs to be updated, we doon't specify how react changes the DOM to achieve this
 Similarly Error boundaries are also declarative

-Error boundary feature is currently available only class components as of noe A class component becomes an error boundary if it defines either (or both) of the lifecycle methods static getDerivedStateFromError() or componentDidCatch().
+Error boundary feature is currently available only class components A class component becomes an error boundary if it defines either (or both) of the lifecycle methods static getDerivedStateFromError() or componentDidCatch().

 1. Use static getDerivedStateFromError() to render a fallback UI after an error has been thrown.
 2. Use componentDidCatch() to log error information.

 ```javascript